Cornell potential: Calculation of the quark-quark potential

 A test of validity for approaches that seek to explain color confinement is that they must produce, in the limit that quark motions are non-relativistic, a potential that agrees with the Cornell potential.

-A significant achievement of Lattice QCD is to be able compute from first principles the static quark-antiquark potential, with results confirming the empirical Cornell Potential.
+A significant achievement of lattice QCD is to be able compute from first principles the static quark-antiquark potential, with results confirming the empirical Cornell Potential.

-Other approaches to the confinement problem also results in the Cornell potential, including the Dual superconductor model, the Abelian Higgs model, the Center vortex models.
+Other approaches to the confinement problem also results in the Cornell potential, including the dual superconductor model, the Abelian Higgs model, and the center vortex models.